This article includes frequently used functions and additional resources to help you make the most out of formulas.

 Average one column based on multiple criteria in other columns; essentially a plural AVERAGEIF, allowing you to add multiple filter conditions to determine what rows to average.

-Use AVG and COLLECT:
+Use AVG and COLLECT, for example:

 =AVG(COLLECT({Column to Avg}, {Criteria Column 1}, "Criteria 1", {Criteria Column 2}, "Criteria 2"))